PaleBlueDot1990/bookbot/README.md

-A simple project to the distribtuion of alphabetical characters in any piece of text.
+A simple project to find the distribtuion of alphabetical characters in any piece of text.